bopopescu/promi2/code/README.md

 python2.7 training.py -i ../Test-tset/TrainingSet.gff -c config.ini
 ```
+**Note:** See below if you want to enable training with the correlation feature

 ## Using the model
 1. `features.py` - performs sequence feature extraction of CpG content, conservation, and TATA box affinity
 2. `mirna_proximity.py` - performs miRNA proximity feature extraction (requires the use of miRBase files)
 3. `correlation.py` - **new feature**; performs correlation feature extraction
-                      (requires 'srnaseqmatrix' and 'cageseqmatrix' to be filled in the config file;
+                      (requires 'srnaseqmatrix' and 'cageseqmatrix', in the config file, to be filled;
-                       see below instructions for enabling this feature)
+                       see instructions below for enabling this feature)
 4. `gff_unify_features.py` - performs `bedtools intersect ... -s -f 1 -r -wao`
 5. `promirna.py` - module of core mathematical formulas from PROmiRNA
 6. `promi2.py` - runs scripts 1-5 of "using the model"